Lucía Pulido

-Lucía Pulido (born March 22 in 1962 in Bogotá) is a Colombian singer who since 1986 has sung traditional music such as cumbia, bullerengue and joropos.
+Lucía Pulido (born March 22, 1962, in Bogotá) is a Colombian singer who since 1986 has sung traditional music such as cumbia, bullerengue and joropos.
 In 1994, she moved to New York, where she has performed traditional music and has sung with jazz musicians.
 She performed in Vienna with the experimental electronics musicians Christian Fennesz and Burkhard Stangl.
 In 2017, she appeared in Mexico City with Sofía Rei and Verónica Valerio in the Latin-American3 voces, 3 mujeres, 3 vanguardias.